EmuDeck/emudeck.github.io/docs/index.md

 ### EmuDeck for Windows

-EmuDeck for Windows is ready for testing through EmuDeck's Patreon, found here: [https://www.patreon.com/dragoonDorise](https://www.patreon.com/dragoonDorise).
-It is only available through the "Early Access" or "EmuDeck Fan" tiers.

 EmuDeck for Windows is still in development.
 Its feature suite is not currently at parity with EmuDeck for SteamOS but more will be added over time.

-For more information, read [EmuDeck for Window's FAQ](./frequently-asked-questions/windows/index.md).
+For more information, read [EmuDeck for Windows FAQ](./frequently-asked-questions/windows/index.md).

 ### EmuDeck for Android

-EmuDeck for Android development is currently on pause until EmuDeck for Windows is released.
+EmuDeck for Android is ready for testing through EmuDeck's Patreon, found here: [https://www.patreon.com/dragoonDorise](https://www.patreon.com/dragoonDorise).
+It is only available through the "Early Access" or "EmuDeck Fan" tiers.

 ***